 The innovative Applied Critical Thought and Inquiry

 major (ACT-In) allows students to graduate with a secondary major by completing the liberal arts core plus three applied learning experiences.

 The Harriman-Jewell Series

 is considered the Midwest’s premier program in the performing arts.
 Luciano Pavarotti made his international solo recital debut as part of the series, and each year’s schedule includes the best and brightest dance and theater companies, orchestras, ensembles and recitalists.

 The Pryor Leadership Studies Program

 includes course work, community service projects and internships that help students enhance their leadership skills in a variety of settings.

 Jewell students enjoy all the amenities of a small-town campus setting with big-city access.
 Just 20 minutes from downtown Kansas City, the 200-acre campus is perched above the historic town of Liberty among the rolling hills of western Missouri.

 Type of College: 4-year, private, residential, coeducational liberal arts

-Degrees offered: Bachelor of Science, Bachelor of Arts; more than 60 academic degrees including major in nonprofit leadership, pre-professional programs and self-designed majors
+Degrees offered: Bachelor of Science, Bachelor of Arts; Master of Science in Education; more than 60 academic degrees including major in nonprofit leadership, pre-professional programs and self-designed majors

 William Jewell College’s location near the Kansas City metroplex of more than 2 million allows students to get real-world experience by completing internships.
 Some of the companies that have welcomed William Jewell College interns in Kansas City and the world beyond include: